When Is the Best Time

 The skipper will use first the outboard engine to reach the shallow water; then, the boat will be pushed and pulled by the guide and the skipper by walking through the water close to the shoreline.
 This gives an excellent view of the Grizzlies grazing high protein food.
 However, they respect the rules of not getting too close and disturbing the bears.

-You can observe the grizzlies for hours feeding and wander around.
+You can observe the grizzlies for hours feeding and wandering around.
 The guides let everybody to the top of the skiff if wanted.
 The view from here is even better.

 I spotted a standing grizz in the grass from the top.
-The skipper and guides change the position whenever needed for excellent views of the bears.
+The skipper and guides change the position whenever needed for excellent views and shots of the bears.

 5 Packing List and Must-Know Tips